-Investing in workplace safety and health is critical to maintaining a secure and safe workplace for all workers and we are urging all business owners, governments and individuals to put their health and safety first.
+Investing in workplace safety and health is critical to maintaining a secure and safe workplace for all workers and CIT Solutions is urging all business owners, governments and individuals to put their health and safety first.

 Design a safe workplace.

 Well-designed work is inherently safer and healthier because hazards and risks are eliminated before they enter the workplace.
 Designing out hazards and risks saves lives and makes the job more efficient.
-Our Principles of Good Work Design handbook provides practical guidance on how to design your work and your workplace so it’s healthier and safer.
+Work Safe Australia’s Principles of Good Work Design handbook provides practical guidance on how to design your work and your workplace so it’s healthier and safer.

 Source safe equipment.